p-serna/SentimentAnalysisinAWS/README.md

 First project in Machine Learning Nanodegree Udacity.

 ## About
-This repository is for deployement of a neural network to classify movie reviews.
+This repository is for deployment of a neural network to classify movie reviews.
 The architecture of the NN is a LSTM module with 200 hidden units and 32 dimensional embeddings followed by a fully-connected layer and a sigmoid.

 The training is performed over the [IMDb dataset](http://ai.stanford.edu/~amaas/data/sentiment/)